kosarev/zx/test/screen_timing/SCREEN_TIMING.md

 The 64 is the number of scanlines before the screen area begins (the top border) and 224 is the number of CPU ticks per scanline.

-All ticks are since ~INT becomes active, so the first tick since active ~INT is 0.
+All ticks are since ~INT becomes active, with the first tick since active ~INT being 0.

 ## Border timing